drMy5tery/Trust-Me-Bro/README.md

 ### Prerequisites

-* Ensure that you have python and pip [installed](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) in your computer
+* Ensure that you have python and pip [installed](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) on your computer
   * python
     ```sh
     python --version